-There are 11 units in this group and you must achieve at least 14 credits.
+There are 15 units in this group and you must achieve at least 14 credits.
 You should select the units which are the most relevant to your current working circumstances.

 These units focus on working with specific groups of adults within various health and social care settings/services.
-Unit 231 looks at individuals living at home, while Unit 232 is about supporting individuals who are living in a care home setting.
-Unit 233 is about supporting individuals living with dementia, while Unit 236 is about supporting individuals whose lives are impacted by substance misuse, and Unit 338 is about supporting individuals with a learning disability and/or autism.
+Unit 331 is about how to support individuals living at home, while Unit 332 is about supporting individuals living in a care home setting.
+Unit 333 is about supporting individuals living with dementia, while Unit 336 is about supporting individuals whose lives are impacted by substance misuse, and Unit 338 is about how to support individuals with a learning disability and/or autism.

-To complete a unit in this group you must be supporting individuals who are using relevant services, either at home or in their community.
+To complete a unit in this group, you must be supporting individuals who are using relevant services, either at home or in their community.
 You must choose at least 2 units from this group; you should speak to your manager and discuss the suitability of the units you are considering.